wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-custom-domain-name-portal.md

 - [Azure Management Portal](/documentation/articles/cloud-services-custom-domain-name)
 - [Azure Preview Portal](/documentation/articles/cloud-services-custom-domain-name-portal)

 When you create a Cloud Service, Azure assigns it to a subdomain of **chinacloudapp.cn**.
-For example, if your Cloud Service is named "contoso", your users will be able to access your application on a URL like <!-- deleted by customization http://contoso.chinacloudapp.cn --><!-- keep by customization: begin --> http://*contoso*.chinacloudapp.cn <!-- keep by customization: end -->.
+For example, if your Cloud Service is named "contoso", your users will be able to access your application on a URL like http://contoso.chinacloudapp.cn.
 Azure also assigns a virtual IP address.

 However, you can also expose your application on your own domain name, such as **contoso.com**.
 This article explains how to reserve or configure a custom domain name for Cloud Service web roles.

 Do you already undestand what CNAME and A records are?
 [Jump past the explaination](#add-a-cname-record-for-your-custom-domain).

 > [AZURE.NOTE]
 > The procedures in this task apply to Azure Cloud Services.
-For Websites, see [Configuring a Custom Domain Name for an Azure Websites Web <!-- deleted by customization App](/documentation/articles/web-sites-custom-domain-name) --><!-- keep by customization: begin --> App](/documentation/articles/app-service-web/web-sites-custom-domain-name) <!-- keep by customization: end -->.
+For Websites, see [Configuring a Custom Domain Name for an Azure Websites Web App](/documentation/articles/web-sites-custom-domain-name).
 For storage accounts, see [Configuring a Custom Domain Name for an Azure Storage Account](/documentation/articles/storage-custom-domain-name).

 <p/>

 > [AZURE.TIP]
-> Get going faster--use the NEW Azure [guided <!-- deleted by customization walkthrough](http://support.microsoft.com/kb/2990804)! --><!-- keep by customization: begin --> walkthrough](http://support.microsoft.com/zh-cn/kb/2990804)! <!-- keep by customization: end -->  It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or Azure Websites a snap.
+> Get going faster--use the NEW Azure [guided walkthrough](http://support.microsoft.com/kb/2990804)!
+It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or Azure Websites a snap.

 ## Understand CNAME and A records